 Injured seamen who are protected under the Jones Act can include a myriad of different professions, including:

-Anyone who works on navigable waters and contributes to the work of vessel for at least 30% of their work time in navigable waters are usually protected under The Jones Act.
+Anyone who works on navigable waters and contributes to the work of a vessel for at least 30% of their work time in navigable waters is usually protected under The Jones Act.

 Navigable Waters and The Jones Act